-Admission to the program is highly selective based on proven superior academic ability, high degree of intellectual curiosity and leadership potential and demonstrated interest in a career in business or entrepreneurship, which can include a non-profit or social entrepreneurship focus.
+Admission is highly selective, based on proven academic ability, intellectual curiosity, leadership potential, and demonstrated interest in a business or entrepreneurship career, including social or non-profit entrepreneurship.
 To apply:

-- 1. Complete a résumé of activities and accomplishments. - 2.
-Choose one essay prompt listed on the "How to Apply" page of our website.
-Write an essay between 600-750 words in response to your chosen prompt.

-Submit your application according to the instructions on the Management Fellows Program webpage under "How to Apply."
+- Complete a résumé of activities and accomplishments. - Choose one essay prompt from the "How to Apply" page on our website and write an essay between 600-750 words responding to that prompt. - Submit your application following the instructions on the Management Fellows Program webpage under "How to Apply."

-To finalize the admission process, students must complete a personal interview.
-Students will be selected for personal interviews based on the completed written application.

-In the personal interview, the applicant should demonstrate motivation and personal characteristics that will lead to success in both the coursework and internship requirements of the Management Fellows Program.
+Final admission requires a personal interview, with candidates selected based on their written application.
+During the interview, applicants should demonstrate motivation and personal qualities likely to lead to success in coursework and internship requirements of the Management Fellows Program.